Najma-Collective/Noor-Community-/sandbox/docs/slide-archetypes.md

 # Slide Archetypes Reference

 This document inventories recurring slide components across the A1–C1 reference decks and maps them to the design tokens exported by `sandbox-theme.css`.
 Use it as a contract when building or refactoring slides so that the shared archetypes stay visually consistent.
+The canonical list of available primitives lives in [`design-tokens.md`](./design-tokens.md).

 ## Hero overlay slides
 - **Seen in:** A1/1/A1-1-2/A1-1-2-b.html (Slides 1–2), B2/1/B2-1-1/Strategic-Planning-In-The-NGO-Sector.html (Slides 1–2), C1/1/C1-1-1/C1-1-1.html (title slides).